Finding any new bumps, moles, warts, or skin tags can be unnerving and it’s not uncommon to quickly move to the idea that it might be cancerous.

 Warts can appear on any area of the body and are caused by viruses in the human papillomavirus (HPV) family.
 There are over 40 different types of HPV and the virus can be transmitted from one person to another by direct or indirect contact.5

 - Common warts: These are rough, raised bumps that appear on the hands, fingers, or elbows.
 They can cause pain and are sometimes prone to bleeding (this is good to note, as cancerous warts will also bleed).
+In most cases, the common wart is slighter greyer compared to the rest of the skin.

 - Flat warts: These dark and slightly raised lesions can pop up anywhere throughout the body.
+This common skin problem is small, flat, and usually goes unnoticed.

 - Plantar warts: These are hard and tend to occur on the ball of the heel or the foot which can lead to discomfort.
+Unlike other types of warts, plantar warts grow into the skin, not outside of it.
+While a plantar wart is not dangerous, it can cause discomfort while walking.

 - Oropharyngeal warts: Coming in different shapes and sizes, these can be found on the tongue, cheek, or oral surfaces.
 Typically, they aren’t painful.